janholstjensen/rdkit4excel/doc/INSTALL.md

 C:\Users\Jan\rdkit4excel\src>
 ```

-Register the add-in in Excel.
+Next, register the add-in in Excel.
 Start Excel and:

 * Click File -> Options -> Add-ins
 * Click the "Go" button next to the "Manage: Excel Add-ins" dropdown